Pray, Pregate, Oren, Molite, Priez, Betet ....

 Papa Francisco's Prayer Intentions

-Some of the feast days this month
+Some of the feast days in this Our Lady's month:

 At the mo, Totus2us has these prayer podcasts:

 and Novenas - the Divine Mercy Novena & Chaplet - to the Sacred Heart - to the Holy Spirit - to Our Lady - to Mary Immaculate - to St Joseph - to St Padre Pio - to St Thérèse of Lisieux - to Blessed John Paul II - in thanksgiving for the life of JPII - on JPII's encyclical the Redeemer of Man - on JPII's encyclical the Church of the Eucharist - on JPII's encyclical the Gospel of Life - on JPII's encyclical Faith & Reason - on JPII's apostolic exhortation on Europe - on BXVI's encyclical God is Love.